-These tests enable your doctor to rule out or point to a specific underlying condition that may be causing your neck pain.
+These tests enable your spine specialist to rule out or point to a specific underlying condition that may be causing your neck pain.

 What does neck pain treatment involve?

 To treat acute neck pain, our spine doctors at New Jersey Spine Surgeons will typically advise conservative treatment methods.
-Treatment options depend on each patient’s needs and symptoms, and may involve:
+Neck pain treatment and relief options depend on each patient’s needs and symptoms, and may involve:

-- Avoiding painful positions and activities that cause pain
+- Avoiding painful positions and activities that cause neck pain

 - Taking pain medications, either over-the-counter or prescription medications depending on the level of pain